PhamHuynhAnh16/RVC-MAKER/TERMS_OF_USE.md

 ULTIMATE RVC MAKER and its contributors disclaim all liability for any misuse or unintended consequences arising from the use of this tool.

-- **No Warranty**: ULTIMATE RVC MAKER is provided "as is" without any warranty, express or implied.
+- **No Warranty**: Ultimate RVC Maker is provided "as is" without any warranty, express or implied.
-- **User Responsibility**: You bear full responsibility for how you choose to use Codename-RVC-Fork and any outcomes resulting from that use.
+- **User Responsibility**: You bear full responsibility for how you choose to use Ultimate RVC Maker and any outcomes resulting from that use.
-- **No Endorsement**: ULTIMATE RVC MAKER does not endorse or support any activities or content created with this tool that result in harm, illegal activity, or unethical practices.
+- **No Endorsement**: Ultimate RVC Maker does not endorse or support any activities or content created with this tool that result in harm, illegal activity, or unethical practices.

 ## Permitted Use Cases

-ULTIMATE RVC MAKER is designed for:
+Ultimate RVC Maker is designed for:

 - **Personal Projects**: Experimentation and creative endeavors for personal enrichment.
 - **Academic Research**: Advancing scientific understanding and education.